-3.1.10 Risk relating to anti-money laundering, counter-terrorist financing, anti-bribery and sanctions regulations
+3.1.8 Risk relating to anti-money laundering, counter-terrorist financing, anti-bribery and sanctions regulations

 The Issuer is required to comply with applicable anti-money laundering, anti-terrorism, sanctions, anti-bribery and other laws and regulations.
-These extensive laws and regulations require the Issuer, amongst other things, to adopt and enforce "know your customer" policies and procedures and to report suspicions of money laundering and terrorist financing, and, in some countries, specific transactions to the applicable regulatory authorities.
+These extensive laws and regulations require the Issuer, among other things, to adopt and enforce "know your customer" policies and procedures and to report suspicions of money laundering and terrorist financing, and, in some countries, specific transactions to the applicable regulatory authorities.
 These laws and regulations have become increasingly complex and detailed, requiring adequate systems and sophisticated monitoring and compliance personnel, and have become the subject of enhanced government and regulatory supervision.
-Failure to comply with these extensive laws and regulations may result in the imposition of fines and other penalties on the Issuer (including the revocation of its licence) and the Issuer's business and reputation could also suffer if customers use it for money laundering, financing of terrorism, or other illegal or improper purposes.
-This may have a negative effect on the Issuer's activities, financial position, results and reputation, and could ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with any Bonds.
+Failure to comply with these extensive laws and regulations may result in the imposition of fines and other penalties on the Issuer (including, those set out in Chapter 15 of the FBA on cessation) and the Issuer's business and reputation could also suffer if customers use it for money laundering, financing of terrorism, or other illegal or improper purposes.
+This may have an adverse effect on the Issuer's reputation, business, results of operations, financial position and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts due on or in connection with some or all Bonds